-Throughout the history, boundaries have played an important role in human interactions.
+Throughout history, boundaries have played an important role in human interactions.
 Ancient kingdoms, towns and villages marked their territories by building various structures such as moats, walls and forts.

 Today, we live in a relatively civilized world where political boundaries are respected and adhered to.
 Yet, this doesn’t imply that we should eliminate the need for protective structures.